Load Shed Service for imports

 LSSi procurement competition

-The term of the AESO’s current service contracts, consisting of 330 MW of LSSi from seven companies, with terms of service that commenced in January 2019 and continues until the end of 2021.
+The AESO currently contracts 330 MW of LSSi from seven companies, with terms of service that commenced in January 2019 and will conclude at the end of 2021.

-The AESO remains committed to ensuring the energy and ancillary services markets continue to operate together to deliver a reliable, efficient and cost-effective electricity system.
-We have initiated a two-stage competition to procure LSSi for the next service period that will commence in January 2022 and conclude at the end of 2024.
+The AESO remains committed to ensuring the energy and ancillary services markets continue to operate together to deliver a reliable, efficient, and cost-effective electricity system.
+In 2020 we conducted a two-stage competition to procure LSSi for the next service period that will commence in January 2022 and conclude at the end of 2024.

-The LSSi procurement competition’s REOI stage opened on Thursday, Sept.
-17, 2020 and closed at 3:30 p.m.
-(MDT) on Wednesday, Oct.
-7, 2020.
-The REOI was non-binding for all respondents and was to assist the AESO in identifying parties to express interest in the competition, and to provide information on prospective facilities and feedback on key provisions of the Import Load Shed Agreement.
+The Request for Expressions of Interest (REOI) stage, which opened on September 17, 2020 and closed on October 7, 2020, assisted the AESO in identifying parties interested in participating in the competition.
+Information was provided on prospective facilities, and feedback was solicited on key provisions of the Import Load Shed Agreement.